Antonio Luna (footballer)

-Antonio Manuel Luna Rodríguez (born 17 March 1991) is a Spanish professional footballer who plays for Super League Greece club Volos F.C. as a left-back.
+Antonio Manuel Luna Rodríguez (born 17 March 1991) is a Spanish professional footballer who plays as a left-back for Primera Federación club Antequera.

-Formed at Sevilla, where he won the Copa del Rey in his second professional game in 2010, he also represented Almería, Mallorca, Eibar and Levante in La Liga, totalling 125 games.
+Brought up at Sevilla, where he won the Copa del Rey in his second professional game in 2010, he also represented Almería, Mallorca, Eibar and Levante in La Liga, totalling 125 games.
 He had one season at Aston Villa in the Premier League, as well as playing in Italy and Greece.